 Donate By AmazonSmile

 Every little bit counts, whether it’s shopping through AmazonSmile, donating with PayPal, or volunteering your time.
 Learn more about other ways you can Donate to Delaware Family Voices and how you can help us help Delaware families of children with special health care needs.

 A Message from Ann Phillips, Delaware Family Voices Executive Director:

 We at Delaware Family Voices are prepared to help you with your child’s special health care needs.
 With just one phone call, or one email, we are ready to assist you in whatever way we can.
 Don’t worry if you don’t know what to ask.
 We are here to listen, our objective to help you prioritize the steps you need to take for your child.

 In continuation of our mission to better serve Delaware families and their children with special health care needs, we continue to provide programs, trainings and workshops as well as parent support through the Parent to Parent and Federation of Families programs.
-In recent weeks, we added a free Parent Respite Co-Op Program to provide families of children with special health care needs a safe, nurturing environment in which to receive respite.
+Check out our free Parent Respite Co-Op Program, designed to provide families of children with special health care needs a safe, nurturing environment in which to receive respite.

 We want to encourage family involvement in all our projects, including the website.
 If you have a resource you think we should consider including on the website, tell us!
 Our website is as much your website as it is ours.
 There are also several opportunities for family involvement with Delaware Family Voices.
 Just check out our Volunteer page to find how you too can volunteer with us and help a family in need.